-Dutch governments and administrative authorities internalized legality and legal certainty on all levels in their decisions and actions in civil, penal and administrative law.
-Even the (quasi-)autonomous administrative agencies that threatened to become exceptions to the rule of law have been brought "back on board" - that is, their decisions were brought under ministerial responsibility and parliamentarian oversight.
-Yet a small number of glaring miscarriages of justice, and in 2013 open complaints by justices, have demonstrated that legal certainty is, in fact, traded off against, on the one hand, timeliness and efficiency in legal procedures and a desire to produce outcomes (convictions) and, on the other, the risk of incidental injustices.
-A heavy and growing case load and increased work pressure cultivates poor, incomplete and sometimes the erroneous argumentation of verdicts by judges.
+R. Holtmaat, Country Report The Netherlands 2012 on measures to combat discrimination, European Network of Legal Experts in the Non-Discrimination Field.
+Zwarte Piet heeft zijn glans verloren (trouw.nl, consulted 5 November 2014) Rule of Law Legal Certainty Score: 8 Dutch governments and administrative authorities internalized legality and legal certainty on all levels in their decisions and actions in civil, penal and administrative law.
+Even the (quasi-)autonomous administrative agencies that threatened to become exceptions have been brought "back on board" - that is, decisions were brought under ministerial responsibility parliamentarian oversight.
+Yet a small number of glaring miscarriages of justice, and in 2013 and 2014 open complaints by justices, have demonstrated that legal certainty is, in fact, traded off against, on the one hand, timeliness and efficiency in legal procedures and a desire to produce outcomes (convictions) and, on the other, the risk of incidental injustices.
+A heavy and growing case load and increased work pressure cultivates poor, incomplete and sometimes erroneous argumentation of verdicts.
 The significance of this is clear because only 3% to 4% of legal cases result in acquittals or release from prosecution.
-Finally, citizen fees for starting legal procedures have been raised so considerably that for many low-income citizens and smaller companies access to legal dispute resolution has become almost unaffordable.
-This means that for a considerable part of the citizenry legal certainty has in fact diminished.
+Finally, citizen fees for starting legal procedures have been raised so considerably that for many citizens and smaller companies access to legal dispute resolution has become unaffordable.
+Judicial Review Score: 7 Judicial review for civil and criminal law in the Netherlands involves a closed system of appeals with the Supreme Court as the final authority.

-Judicial Review Score: 7

-Judicial review for civil and criminal law in the Netherlands involves a closed system of appeals with the Supreme Court as the final authority.
 The Dutch Supreme Court, however, unlike the US Supreme Court, is barred from judging parliamentary laws in terms of their conformity with the constitution.
 A further constraint is that the Supreme Court must practice cassation justice - that is, it is mandated with ensuring the procedural quality of lower court practices.
 Should it find the conduct of a case (as carried out by the defense and/or prosecution but not the judge him/herself) wanting, it can only order the lower court to conduct a retrial.
 It ignores the substance of lower courts' verdicts, since this would violate their judges' independence.
 Public doubts over the quality of justice in the Netherlands have been raised as a result of several glaring miscarriages of justice.
 This has led to renewed opportunities to re-open tried cases in which questionable convictions have been delivered.
-Whereas the Supreme Court is part of the judiciary and highly independent of politics, administrative appeals and review are allocated to three High Councils of State (Hoge Colleges van Staat), which are subsumed under the executive, and thus not independent of politics: the Council of State (serves as an advisor to the government on all legislative affairs and is the highest court of appeal in matters of administrative law); the General Audit Chamber (reviews legality of government spending and its policy effectiveness and efficiency); and the ombudsman for research into the conduct of administration regarding individual citizens in particular.
+Whereas the Supreme Court is part of the judiciary and highly independent of politics, administrative appeals and review are allocated to three High Councils of State (Hoge Colleges van Staat), which are subsumed under the executive, and thus not independent of politics: the Council of State (serves as an advisor to the government on all legislative affairs and is the highest court of appeal in matters of administrative law); the General Audit Chamber SGI 2015 | 31 Netherlands Report (reviews legality of government spending and its policy effectiveness and efficiency); and the ombudsman for research into the conduct of administration regarding individual citizens in particular.
 Members are nominated by the Council of Ministers and appointed for life (excepting the ombudsman, who serves six years only) by the States General.
 Appointments are never politically contentious.
 In international comparison, the Council of State holds a rather unique position.
 It advises government in its legislative capacity, and it also acts as an administrative judge of last appeal involving the same laws.
 This situation is only partly remedied by a division of labor between an advisory chamber and a judiciary chamber.
+Citation: